Limited on All Sportsbooks for Winning Too Much on Live Betting • +$367,520 VerifiedSee Proof

 Are You Betting with Your Heart Instead of Your Head?

-Fan bias is one of the most common leaks in a bettor's strategy.
-Betting on your favorite team because you want them to win, rather than because the numbers support it, is a fast track to losing money.
-The best bettors treat every game as a math problem, not a loyalty test.
+Fan bias is one of the most pervasive and most difficult-to-eliminate leaks in a bettor's strategy.
+Betting on your favorite team because you want them to win, rather than because your analysis supports the bet, is entertainment, not investing.
+The two are fundamentally different activities, and conflating them is a fast track to losing money on the games where your judgment is most compromised.

 How Many Games Should You Bet Per Day?

-Failing to shop for the best line is like paying full retail price when the store next door has a sale.
-The difference between -110 and -105 might seem trivial, but over hundreds of bets it adds up to thousands of dollars.
-You should have accounts at multiple sportsbooks and always take the best number available.
+Failing to shop for the best line is like paying full retail price when the store next door has the same product on sale.
+The difference between -110 and -105 juice, or between -3 and -2.5 on a key number, might seem trivial on any individual bet.
+But over hundreds of bets across a season, those small differences compound into thousands of dollars of impact on your bottom line.

 Do Parlays Really Hurt Your Bottom Line?

-Check how professional services track their results and transparency to see what thorough record-keeping looks like.
+Check how professional services track their results and transparency to see what rigorous record-keeping looks like in practice.

 How Can You Start Fixing These Mistakes Today?

-Working with experienced sports handicappers can also accelerate your learning curve.
-The Best Bet on Sports has spent years refining data-driven approaches that help bettors avoid these exact pitfalls.
+Working with experienced sports handicappers can accelerate your learning curve by giving you a model of disciplined, analytical betting to learn from.
+The Best Bet on Sports has spent 20 years refining data-driven approaches that help bettors avoid exactly these pitfalls.
+Visit our results page to see what consistent, disciplined handicapping produces over multiple seasons, and check our NFL picks page to experience our analytical approach firsthand.

 Frequently Asked Questions